At a Glance

 Negative online reviews can be extremely damaging for independent healthcare practices.
 Without an effective strategy to address them, these bad reviews could cost you potential patients and harm your online reputation.

 It can be intimidating and overwhelming to see unflattering feedback on your business page or directory listing, but with some simple strategies you can handle those reviews like a pro.
-In this blog post, we’ll give you all the tips you need to effectively address any negative review while safeguarding both your practice’s credibility and its bottom line.
+Here's how to effectively address a negative review while safeguarding both your practice’s credibility and its bottom line.

-Responding to negative online reviews supports retention and attracts new patients
+Respond to negative online reviews to retain and attract patients

 Responding to negative feedback online shows your practice values patient input, makes the reviewer feel heard, and provides an opportunity to move the conversation offline so you can remedy it.

-Responding to negative reviews also increases the likelihood that the author will give the practice another chance.
-The same survey found that more than two-thirds of patients who have left negative reviews said they would return to a practice if they responded to their complaint.
+Responding to negative reviews also increases the likelihood that the patient will give the practice another chance, according to Tebra's 4th annual Patient Perspectives report.
+The same report found that more than two-thirds of patients who have left negative reviews said they would return to a practice if it responded to their complaint.

 Despite the critical nature of responding to negative reviews, many practices shy away from doing so.
-While other service providers, business owners, and professionals are able to respond to negative feedback without concern for legal action, medical professionals are bound by the compliance regulations of the Health Insurance Portability and Accountability Act (HIPAA), which can be a tiresome and complicated landscape to navigate.
+While other service providers, business owners, and professionals are able to respond to negative feedback without concern for legal action, medical professionals are bound by the Health Insurance Portability and Accountability Act (HIPAA), which can be a tiresome and complicated landscape to navigate.

 Acknowledging negative reviews is worthwhile, but practices must be careful.
 Here’s what to know.